• Zur Hauptnavigation springen

 • Glossary

-Home » surveillance
+Home » Surveillance

 Black and white photo of a police line tape with the words ‘Police Line Do Not Cross’, symbolizing authority, control, and social order.